Day 15 - Burnt Porridge Bay / Croabh Haven / Kilmartin / Crinan Canal / Tarbert / Ferry to Lochranza

 He who calls the ferry, pays!

 Curious about what lay around the next corner, we kept going and ended up at Kennacraig ferry terminal.
 Knackered, we searched for a place to wild camp, but nothing suitable appeared.
-With slight dread, we tackled the Mull of Kintyre Mountains again, this time heading towards Claonaig.
-The road was no better for the second time of doing.

-Despite slipping into the woods occasionally for a suitable camping place, all we found was a hosts of midges lying in ambush.
+Despite slipping into the woods occasionally for a suitable camping place, all we found was a host of midges lying in ambush.
 To add to our woes, it started to rain quite heavily.
 The next place to aim for was the ferry 'bus shelter' at Claonaig and to spend the night there.

 Our last night